 We have only recently expanded our product offerings beyond shell eggs and butter.
 As a result of our limited experience managing multiple product lines, our ability to accurately forecast our future results of operations is limited and subject to a number of uncertainties, including our ability to plan for and model future growth.
 Our historical revenue growth should not be considered indicative of our future performance.
-Further, in future periods, our revenue growth could slow or our revenue could decline for a number of reasons, including slowing demand for our products, increasing competition, a decrease in the growth of our overall market, or our failure, for any reason, to continue to take advantage of growth opportunities.
+Further, in future periods, our revenue growth could slow or our revenue could decline for a number of reasons, including slowing demand for our products, increasing competition, a decrease in the growth of our overall market, or our failure to successfully take advantage of growth opportunities.
 If our assumptions regarding these risks and uncertainties and our future revenue growth are incorrect or change, or if we do not address these risks successfully, our operating and financial results could differ materially from our expectations, and our business could suffer.

-Sales of shell eggs contribute the vast majority of our net revenue, and a reduction in these sales would have an adverse effect on our financial condition.
+Sales of shell eggs constitute the vast majority of our net revenue, and a reduction in these sales would have an adverse effect on our financial condition.

-Shell eggs accounted for approximately 90% of our net revenue in fiscal 2019, 90% of our net revenue in fiscal 2020 and 89% of our net revenue in fiscal 2021.
+Shell eggs accounted for approximately 92% of our net revenue in fiscal 2020, 92% of our net revenue in fiscal 2021 and 94% of our net revenue in fiscal 2022.
 Shell eggs are our flagship product and have been the focal point of our sales and marketing efforts, and we believe that sales of shell eggs will continue to constitute a significant portion of our net revenue, net income and cash flow for the foreseeable future.
 We cannot be certain that we will be able to continue to expand sales, processing and distribution of shell eggs, or that consumer and customer demand for our other existing and future products will expand to allow such products to represent a larger percentage of our revenue than they do currently.
-Accordingly, any factor adversely affecting sales of our shell eggs could have an adverse effect on our business, financial condition and results of operations.
+Accordingly, any factor adversely affecting sales of our shell eggs (including consumers' election to purchase lower-priced private-label or other economy brands during times of economic uncertainty) could have an adverse effect on our business, financial condition and results of operations.

-Failure to introduce successful new products or to successfully pursue growth by other means may adversely affect our ability to continue to grow.
+Failure to introduce successful new products, successfully enter into new product categories or successfully pursue growth by other means may adversely affect our ability to continue to grow.

 One element of our growth strategy depends on our ability to develop and market new products that meet our standards for quality and appeal to consumer preferences.
-The success of our innovation and product development efforts is affected by our ability to anticipate changes in consumer preferences, the technical capability of our innovation staff in developing and testing product prototypes, our ability to comply with applicable governmental regulations, and the success of our management and sales and marketing teams in introducing and marketing new products.
-There can be no assurance that we will successfully develop and market new products that appeal to consumers.
-For example, in January 2022, we decided to discontinue our convenient breakfast offerings due primarily to financial performance, supply chain complexities and product shelf life limitations.
-Any failure to successfully develop, market and launch future products may lead to a decrease in our growth, sales and profitability.
+The success of our innovation and product development efforts is affected by our ability to anticipate changes in consumer preferences, the technical capability of our innovation staff in developing and testing product prototypes, our ability to comply with applicable governmental regulations, and the success of our management and sales and marketing teams in introducing and marketing new products, including through entry into new product categories.
+There can be no assurance that we will successfully develop and market new products or successfully enter into product categories.
+The development and introduction of new products requires substantial marketing expenditures, which we may be unable to recoup if the new products do not gain widespread market acceptance.
+If we are unsuccessful in meeting our objectives with respect to new or improved products, our business could be harmed.
+For example, in 2022, we decided to discontinue our convenient breakfast and ghee offerings to focus on product categories that are core to our operations.
+Any failure to successfully develop, market and launch future products or enter into new product categories may lead to decreased growth, sales and profitability.